 - a.
 Justified by a strategy approved by the Planning Secretary which: - i.
-Gives consideration to the objectives of this direction, and
+Gives consideration to the objectives of this direction, and - ii.

-- ii.
 Identifies the land which is subject of the planning proposal (if the planning proposal relates to a particular site or sites), or - b.
-Justified by a study prepared in support of the planning proposal which gives consideration to the objectives of this direction, or - c.
+Justified by a study prepared in support of the planning proposal which gives consideration to the objectives of this direction, or

+- c.
 In accordance with the relevant Regional Strategy, Regional Plan or District Plan prepared by the Department of Planning and Environment which gives consideration to the objective of this direction, or - d.
 Is of minor significance.

-Comment: The planning proposal subject site is currently zoned RU6 Transition which is a rural zone.
+Comment: The subject site is currently zoned RU6 Transition and RU1 Primary Production which are rural zones.
 The site is proposed to be rezoned R5 Large Lot Residential and would therefore affect land within an existing rural zone, as such this direction applies.